3ehzad/AI-Face-Recognition-/README.md

 # AI-Face-Recognition-
-you can read , readme.txt for more information but if you don't have enough time just run one of following codes in terminal: for low accuracy : python2 face.py --accuracy low for high accuracy: python2 face.py --accuracy high
+you can read , readme.txt for more information but if you don't have enough time just run one of following codes in terminal:
+-for low accuracy : python2 face.py --accuracy low
+-for high accuracy: python2 face.py --accuracy high

 if you want to change the default training and test data set run: